 3. Be Fully Authentic & Honest About Your Products

 That aside, you should also be fully authentic about your products or services.
 Part of valuing your customers means that you must provide them with full disclosure about product details and costs.

-In business, trust is an essential component of building useful connections, particularly between a brand and its consumers.
+Trust is an essential component of building useful connections in business, particularly between a brand and its consumers.
 Consequently, when you hide the truth about specific products, your customers do eventually find out.
 And when they learn that you haven’t been entirely authentic, they tend to lose trust in your brand.

 For example, let’s consider the ironic case of The Honest Co.
 The business ended up having to lose $1.55M after they deceived clients and provided false data.
 It shows the extent of the damage a few false statements can cause.

 You must be honest about all expenses and conditions in any agreement and not conceal any insights regarding your items or administration.
 Hidden charges or unwanted inclusions are not something clients are going to be okay with.
 So, you must consistently make sure to include full details in disclaimers.